librenms/librenms/doc/Developing/os/Health-Information.md

   - `num_oid` (required): This is the numerical OID that contains `value`.
 This should always include `{{ $index }}`.  snmptranslate -On can help figure out the number
   - `divisor` (optional): This is the divisor to use against the returned `value`.
   - `multiplier` (optional): This is the multiplier to use against the returned `value`.
+  - `const` (optional): This is a constant added to the return value AFTER both divisor and multiplier have been processed, if given.
   - `low_limit` (optional): This is the critical low threshold that `value` should be (used in alerting).
 If an OID is specified then divisor / multiplier are used.
   - `low_warn_limit` (optional): This is the warning low threshold that `value` should be (used in alerting).
 If an OID is specified then divisor / multiplier are used.
   - `warn_limit` (optional): This is the warning high threshold that `value` should be (used in alerting).
 If an OID is specified then divisor / multiplier are used.